-Natasha K. Zaslove is an Associate in Tyson & Mendes’ San Francisco office.
+Natasha K. Zaslove is an Associate in Tyson & Mendes’ Northern California office.
 Her practice focuses primarily on general liability, personal injury, complex construction, medical malpractice, and general business matters.

 Ms. Zaslove began practicing as a defense litigator immediately after graduating law school.
 She was in court and depositions her first week as a lawyer, and tenaciously defended clients in construction, business, intellectual property, personal injury, and other matters for six years.
 Ms. Zaslove transitioned to administration in the major global law firm environment where she managed litigation practice groups as well as recruiting, professional development, and diversity programs.
 She returns to the practice of law bringing with her a wealth of experience, insight, and professionalism gained from her years in law firm management.